New York’s First Cathedral: The Basilica of St. Patrick’s Old Cathedral

 In a far-seeing move that many ridiculed at the time as “Hughes’ Folly,” the Archbishop proposed the construction of a new Cathedral in an undeveloped area far uptown on Fifth Avenue between 50th and 51st streets.
 Andrew Morris and Cornelius Heeney had purchased the rural property in 1810 on behalf of Father Kohlmann for the sum of $11,000 for the use of the Jesuit boys’ school that he had started downtown.
 In 1812, he established a school for girls near the boys’ school, run by the Ursuline nuns.
 The schools were no longer in existence when Archbishop Hughes laid the cornerstone for the new Cathedral on August 15, 1858.

 During the Civil War, Archbishop Hughes served as the envoy of President Lincoln on a successful overseas mission to dissuade European countries from supporting the Confederacy.
 In gratitude, Lincoln petitioned Pope Pius IX to name Archbishop Hughes as America’s first Cardinal.
 But the death of this indomitable leader in January 1864 came before that honor could come to pass.
 His memory was honored by tributes from President Lincoln and other statesmen and his body viewed by over 200,000 common people who solemnly came to worship in the Cathedral.
-He was entombed in the crypts below the Cathedral and remained there until the “New” Cathedral was completed uptown—his remains were then removed to a crypt there.
+He was entombed in the crypts below the Cathedral and remained there until the “New” Cathedral was completed uptown—his remains were then removed to a crypt there in 1883.
 The Cathedral uptown holds the remains of all of the archbishops and cardinals that have served the Archdiocese since the death of Archbishop Hughes.

 Archbishop Hughes’ successor in 1864 as the second Archbishop of the diocese was Bishop John McCloskey.
 He was born in Brooklyn in 1810 to Irish immigrant parents (his parents are both interred in the cemetery surrounding the Old Cathedral) and, at age eleven, entered Mount St. Mary’s College in Emmitsburg, distinguishing himself as an outstanding student.
 After graduation, the fifteen-year-old returned to New York with the intention of pursuing a career in law.
 But after a near-fatal accident in 1827, the young man decided instead to study for the priesthood.
 Young McCloskey was under the guardianship of Cornelius Heeney (who dedicated his fortune to the care of poor children at the end of his life), and the young man was taught Latin by Thomas S. Brady (buried in the crypts below the Cathedral).
 He was taught proper English elocution by Charlotte Melmoth, the first Shakespearean actress to come to America, who opened a school in Brooklyn when her acting career ended.
 (She was buried in an unmarked grave in the churchyard cemetery surrounding the Cathedral.)
 McCloskey returned to Emmitsburg as a seminarian and later taught Latin at the college.
 In 1830, he was ordained to the priesthood at St. Patrick’s Old Cathedral and remained until 1834 before taking a leave to study in Rome.
 Upon his return, Father McCloskey was instrumental in starting a seminary in Nyack under Bishop Dubois.
 (The seminary was destroyed by fire just prior to its opening in the 1830s.
 Arson was suspected, but the case was never investigated fully.)
 Father McCloskey became the first president of St. John’s College (later renamed Fordham University), founded by Archbishop Hughes in 1841.